muety/muetsch.io/source/_posts/basic-benchmarks-of-5-different-mqtt-brokers.md

 title: Basic benchmarks of 5 different MQTT brokers
 date: 2019-07-17 22:16:53
 tags:
+descriptions: This article briefly benchmarks the performance of five different, commonly used MQTT brokers.
 ---

 In the context of my Master's thesis I conducted a very basic performance comparison of several different MQTT brokers and quickly wanted to share my insights.
 Please note that these benchmarks are quite superficial only.
 I did not aim to perform an in-depth evaluation, but rather get a basic idea of their performance in general.